Resucits555/Realis-game/README.md

 ## Concept

 The simulation has different elements to generalise properties of cells.
-There are standart ones given but you can also define your own (WIP).
 The properties are:
 - name: how the element is called.
 Max.
 7 characters
 - color: rgba 0-255
 - mass: how heavy the element is